Ping4Win/ping4win-utils/README.md

 100% native (SwiftUI + AppKit), bilingual (en-US / ru), no Electron, no analytics, no network calls.

-> **Fork note:** This is a community fork of [vorssaint/vorssaint-utils](https://github.com/vorssaint/vorssaint-utils) maintained by [Ping4Win](https://ping4win.com).
+> **Fork note:** This is a community fork by [Ping4Win](https://ping4win.com).
 The primary contribution of this fork is a full Russian localisation (`ru`) and Russian-language documentation.
 All original features are preserved unchanged.

 ---